 Civil & Environmental Engineering Program - The University of Utah's graduate program in Civil & Environmental Engineering includes an emphasis in structural engineering, transportation engineering, water resources engineering, engineering management, and geotechnical engineering.

-Master of City & Metropolitan Planning - The Master of City & Metropolitan Planning at the University of Utah emphasizes ecological resiliency, economic efficiency, and social justice through effective communication, collaboration, and innovation.
+Master of City & Metropolitan Planning and PhD in Metropolitan Planning, Policy, and Design - The Master of City & Metropolitan Planning at the University of Utah emphasizes ecological resiliency, economic efficiency, and social justice through effective communication, collaboration, and innovation.
 The program's specialized field areas include ecological planning, smart growth, and urban design.
+The PhD program also provides fellowships in Ecological Planning.

 Parks, Recreation & Tourism Graduate Program - The Department of Parks, Recreation, and Tourism offers the opportunity to study leisure theory and research, as well as applied topics related to the park, recreation, and tourism profession.
 Graduate programs allow specialization in areas involving tourism, commercial recreation, natural resource management, therapeutic recreation, or experiential education.